Backup158/DarktideBetterDescriptionsUwuify/README.md

 - ```"Low Profile``` --> ```"Sneaky Beaky Mode```

-  Low Profile --> Wow Profile: wow such profile
+  Low Profile --> Wow Profile: wow such profile.
+I like the sound of 'sneaky beaky' more.

 - ```Chink``` --> ```Crack```